This is a temporary position with the potential to convert to full time, depending on business needs. We are hiring for both shifts.

 The physical demands and work environment described here are representative of those an employee encounters while performing the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-Physical Demands include: walking, standing, sitting, use of hands or fingers to handle or feel, reach with hands and arms, climb or balance, stoop, kneel, crouch, talk and hear, lift up to 40 pounds, close vision (clear vision at 20 inches or less), distant vision (clear vision at 20 feet or more), color vision (ability to identify and distinguish colors), peripheral vision (ability to observe an area that can be seen up and down or to the left and right while eyes are fixed on a given point), Depth perception (three-dimensional vision, ability to judge distances and spatial relationships), ability to adjust focus (ability to adjust the eye to bring an object into sharp focus).
+Physical Demands include: walking, standing for multiple hours while working in front of manufacturing apparatus including glove boxes, fume hoods use of hands or fingers to handle or feel, reach with hands and arms, climb or balance, stoop, kneel, crouch, talk and hear, lift up to 40 pounds.
+With or without corrective lens: close vision (clear vision at 20 inches or less), distant vision (clear vision at 20 feet or more), color vision (ability to identify and distinguish colors), peripheral vision (ability to observe an area that can be seen up and down or to the left and right while eyes are fixed on a given point), Depth perception (three-dimensional vision, ability to judge distances and spatial relationships), ability to adjust focus (ability to adjust the eye to bring an object into sharp focus).
 Must be capable of climbing step stool to reach items at heights above 7 feet.
-Must be able to physically stand for up to one hour.
-Must be able to safely wear necessary personal protective equipment in designated areas i.e. lab coat, safety glasses.
+Must be able to physically stand for up to one hour continuously.
+Must be able to safely wear necessary personal protective equipment in designated areas i.e. lab coat, safety glasses, gloves.
 Must be able to respond to visual and audible alarms.

-Work is mainly performed in a laboratory environment.
-The noise level in the environment is usually moderate.
-While performing the duties of this job, the employee will work with toxic or caustic chemicals.
+Work is performed in a chemical manufacturing environment.
+The ambient noise level in the environment is moderate, with periodic higher frequency noise from processing equipment operation.
+While performing the duties of this job, the employee will work with hazardous chemicals.